northumber/person_autocrop/README.md

 - Images extension supported: .jpg, .jpeg, .png, .webp, .bmp
 - Auto-crop a person if found
   - If there is more than one person in the photo, it will create more photos
+  - Batch processing a input folder
+- Option to save image in a specific format or save as input format

 ### Requirements
 - Python 3.10 installed (with Python-pip)